Information for Students and Their Families

 Things You Need to Know

-- Students registered for the spring semester received an email from the UTEP COVID-19 Vaccination Program (email@example.com).
-If you have not done so already, please take a look at the email and respond to the questionnaire TODAY!
-This is very important so you can be included in UTEP’s COVID-19 vaccination program as soon as vaccines are available.
+- Students registered for the spring semester and who have not completed the COVID Vaccine Questionnaire received an email from the Dean of Students requesting that they complete the questionnaire immediately.
+This could include telling us that they do not want to receive the vaccine at UTEP.
+Students who have not completed the UTEP COVID-19 Vaccine Questionaire may do so at this link.
+It is very important that students are included in UTEP’s COVID-19 vaccination program as soon as vaccines are available.
 If you have already completed the questionnaire, you do not need to resubmit.

 - Miners who are not on campus or are showing symptoms may use the dedicated UTEP line at the state COVID-19 testing site located on campus on Schuster Avenue.
 The UTEP line can be accessed from the Schuster 3 parking lot at Schuster Avenue and Lawton Drive.
 You will need to show your UTEP Miner Gold Card to access the UTEP line. visit utep.edu/covidtesting